Division of Recycling

 RECYCLING: IMPROVING OUR

-At approximately 65%, Middlesex County has exceeded the state's 60% recycling rate for the sixteenth year and was the state's #1 recycling county for five of those years, according to the latest report from the New Jersey Department of Environmental Protection.
+At approximately 71 percent, Middlesex County has exceeded the state's 60-percent recycling rate for the 17th year and was the state's No. 1 recycling County for six of those years, according to the latest report from the New Jersey Department of Environmental Protection.

-People here understand that recycling protects the environment and saves taxpayer dollars, and they are willing to work together toward those two goals.
-Almost 100,000 households and small businesses participate in the MCIA curbside pick-up program.
+Residents understand that recycling protects the environment and saves taxpayer dollars, and they are willing to work together toward those two goals.
+Approximately 90,000 households and small businesses participate in the MCIA curbside pick-up program.

-Under state law, all 25 towns in Middlesex County operate recycling programs.
-In 1995, the MCIA created a shared-services partnership for curbside collection which offered municipalities savings and subsidies.
-To date, 14 towns are participating in the MCIAs recycling program; the other towns elected to stay on their own.
+Under State law, all 25 towns in Middlesex County operate recycling programs.
+In 1995, the MCIA created a shared-services partnership for curbside collection, which offered municipalities savings and subsidies.
+To date, 14 towns are participating in the MCIA’s recycling program.
+The remaining communities elected to maintain their own curbside recycling programs.

 All residents are encouraged to participate in the Household